dylanjones784/Markdown-Guide/BestPractiseGuide.md

 ## Combatting Excessive Resource Consumption and Chatty APIs

-An API is more than just the resources it houses and operations it can execute.
-Each API request requires network bandwidth, CPU, memory, and storage.
-Some APIs may make use of external, third-party APIs that handle specific functionality, such as sending emails, texts or returning a value or subset of data that an operation requires before returning a response.
-These services and functionality are what makes up the API itself, and it is crucial to address potential issues with excessive resource consumption and the over-exposure of resource endpoints.
+An API is more than just the resources it exposes and the operations it can execute on them.
+Every API request requires network bandwidth to be sent and responded to; CPU, memory and storage are required to actually do the processes and store all the data.
+Some APIs may even make use of external, third-party APIs that handle specific functionality, such as sending emails, texts or retrieving a set of data that only exists outside the main API.

+These are all the things that make up the API itself, and it is crucial for us, as developers, to address the potential issues that can come with excessive resource consumption and the over-exposure of endpoints.
+We want to ensure that our endpoints are meaningful and provide full context, whilst also limiting potential bad clients interactions with the client through safety checks and authentication.

+### Chatty APIs?

-Chatty APIs are those which expose a large number of small resources, requiring the client to make multiple requests to get all the data they need.
+Chatty APIs are APIs which expose a large number of small resources, requiring the client to make multiple requests to get all the data they need.
 We want to avoid situations these situations, ensuring that the system is not slowed down by numerous I/O operations.

-For example:
+We can identify a "chatty" API by the following example:

 The bookkeeping system has an endpoint to retrieve a books Author, Title, ISBN, and Publish Date.
 The client would make a request to be accepted like below to return the chosen books data.